openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/naspd07z_0_0.md

   3. Press and hold the button for 5 s until white led light is on, then release the button before led turns off.

 Blue led will blink with 0.5 s interval until exclusion successful.

+### Wakeup Information

+The NAS-PD07Z does not permanently listen for messages sent from the controller - it will periodically wake up automatically to check if the controller has messages to send, but will sleep most of the time to conserve battery life.
+The wakeup period can be configured in the user interface - it is advisable not to make this too short as it will impact battery life - a reasonable compromise is 1 hour.

+The wakeup period does not impact the devices ability to report events or sensor data.
+The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

+Send NIF:

+Press and hold the button for 5 s until white led light is on, then release the button before led turns off.

 ### General Usage Information